-The research unit Meteorology, Environment and Aviation researches the effects of weather phenomena on air transportation as well as the environmental impact from and on the aviation industry as a whole.
+The research unit Meteorology, Environment and Aviation investigates the effects of weather phenomena on air transportation as well as the environmental impact of and on the aviation industry as a whole.

 Our graduates and customers should be able to navigate their way around this dynamic environment.
 With our extensive network we can furnish the industry with the latest developments and the necessary knowledge.

 - Measurement, analysis and validation of small and large engine emissions (piston and turbine technology) according to SAE E31 with our SMARTEMIS infrastructure.